Chiang Mai Travel Tips

 Update 2: It's a few weeks later and another three bike riders were killed in Chiang Mai, six were injured, two seriously, all in the same crash by a woman smashing her car into a group of riders.

 Update 3: Just fourty hours after the Update 2 carnage, another cyclist was killed in Bangkok.
-Here's a Bangkok Post article summarizing bicylce deaths and the puny slaps on the wrist the murderous drivers receive.
+Here's a Bangkok Post article summarizing bicycle deaths and the puny slaps on the wrist the murderous drivers receive.
 The issue also made the editorial of the Bangkok Post with some more details.

 Update 4: Another article detailing how cyclists are treated on Thai roads, and after an accident occurs.
-Whoever hits a motorcycle is in trouble, while a cyclist is always at fault when he gets hit.
+Whoever hits a motorcycle is in trouble, while a cyclist is always at fault when he or she gets hit.

-Airy, cool and light, everyone wears flip-flops in the tropics at one point.
+##Do not wear flip-flops Airy, cool and light, everyone wears flip-flops in the tropics at one point.
 For women (and some men, duh), they are a great way to show off their pedicured feet.

 Alas, flip-flops are very dangerous, especially in Chiang Mai.
 The sidewalks are in abysmal shape, and many places don't even have a usable sidewalk at all.
 There are cracks, shards, thorns, holes, wire and other debris everywhere.
 This stuff is polluted with dog excrement, particle dust, pollen, drunk backpacker vomit, diesel fumes and other detritus.
 Sharp objects will readily enter you flip-flops and injure your feet, leading to serious infections.
 The hospital bill can run to hundreds or even thousands of dollars and cut your travel short.